Dickinson's Birds

 Upon first opening the Firmament a horizon line appears, dividing the space into Day and Night, World and No-World.
 In the space above the horizon, a firmamental arc marks the upper limit of the archive-world’s expanse; below the horizon, an inverse shadow arc appears in the streaming dark that might scroll on forever.
 To activate the Firmament, the visitor taps the play-bar below just below the horizon line.
 Now a small glowing wheel materializes and begins its circuit across the seasons of the archive-world.

-In the sky-screen above the horizon, the eternal “there is” of climate, time, and weather is indicated by the changing colors of the skies representing fluctuations in average monthly temperatures; by visual representations of the month’s dominant genres of clouds; and by the directions of the winds registered in the drift-patterns of the birds.
-The measurements of rain and snow-fall are captured in line graphs running along the horizon line.
-And below the horizon line, night phenomenon—the fall of meteors, the glow of halos and the aurora borealis—flare briefly and randomly in the darkness.
-[12]
+The atmospheric data of the Firmament is drawn from the year 1864, the kairotic moment in Dickinson’s itinerary when she bound the final fascicle and entered a new period of poetic surge outside these gatherings, perhaps outside gathering itself.
+In the sky-screen above the horizon, the “there is” of climate, time, and weather is indicated by the changing colors of the skies representing fluctuations in average monthly temperatures; by visual representations of the month’s dominant genres of clouds; and by the drift-patterns of the birds suggesting the action of winds.
+[14] The average monthly measurements of rain and snow-fall are captured in line graphs running along the horizon line.
+And above and below the horizon line, lightning, rainbows, halos, auroral arches, and the aurora borealis itself—flare briefly in the day or night hemispheres.
+[15]

 Birds

-Along with the weather, all of the birds known to have lived in or visited Amherst, MA in the nineteenth century exist in the sky-vault above the horizon line, with resident birds appearing in the lower sky of the firmament and migrants occupying the upper sky of the firmament and the free space above it.
-Three different icons represent, respectively, the “common”, “uncommon”, and “rare” bird species of the region, and the icons’ five graduated sizes suggest the birds’ relative masses—from lightest (just 2.9 grams) to heaviest ( 11,800 grams).
-[13] The flickering on and off of the icons of arriving and departing birds reveals the patterns of their nineteenth-century migration cycles.
+Along with the weather, all of the birds believed by C19 Natural Historians to have lived in or visited Amherst, MA in that century exist in the sky-vault above the horizon line, with resident birds appearing in the lower sky of the Firmament and migrants occupying the upper sky of the Firmament and, sometimes, breaching the free space above it.
+Three different icons represent, respectively, the classifications of “common,” “uncommon,” and “rare” bird species of the region assigned by C19 natural historians, while the icons’ five graduated sizes suggest the birds’ relative masses—from lightest (just 2.9 grams) to heaviest ( 11,800 grams).
+[16] The flickering of the icons partly reveals the patterns of the birds’ nineteenth-century migration cycles as observed by the natural historians of the time: An icon flickers “on” to indicate the arrival of a bird and “off” to mark the bird’s departure.

 Poems

 The birds share the sky with poems.
-In the sky above the horizon line, all of Dickinson’s “bird” poems, represented by the tiny “+”s (+ = Day World; + = Night World) she used to mark pressure points of variance in her work, appear in the season of their composition or copying, or, in the case of “sent” poems, the season of their circulation.
-While those poems that never left Dickinson’s private archive during her life shelter with resident birds above the horizon line but inside the upper arc of the sky-vault, those that circulated beyond that private archive share the realm occupied by the migrating birds, high in the firmament and sometimes breaching its upper arc.
-Poems that cannot be assigned to a season, but to a year only—or to no year at all—appear in the streaming dark below the horizon, with those retained by her within the bounds of the inverse shadow arc and those sent out of her archive falling outside it.
+While the cyclical migration patterns of the birds are simulated by their motions within and appearances and disappearances across the seasons, the condition of Dickinson’s bird-poems as series that can never again be added to is reflected in their setting as still, shining points perfectly visible in the Firmament at every hour and through every season of the year.
+In the sky above the horizon line, all of Dickinson’s “bird” poems, represented by the tiny “+”s (+ = Day World; + = Night World) she often used to mark pressure points of variance in her work, appear in the season of their composition or copying, or, in the case of “sent” poems, in the season of their circulation.
+While those poems that never left Dickinson’s private archive during her life shelter with resident birds above the horizon line but inside the upper arc of the sky-vault, those that circulated beyond that private archive share the realm occupied by the migrating birds, high in the firmament and sometimes beyond its upper arc.
+Poems that cannot be assigned to a season, but to a year only — or to no year at all —appear in the streaming dark below the horizon, with those retained by her within the bounds of the inverse shadow arc and those sent out of her archive falling outside it.

 Together in the Firmament of the Archive-world, poems and birds compose new, uncharted constellations.